inoahdev/tbd/README.md

 Path options:
 Usage: tbd [-p] [options] path
-    -r, --recurse,     Specify directory to recurse and find mach-o library files in --dsc,         Specify that the file provided is a dyld_shared_cache file.
+    -r, --recurse,     Specify directory to recurse and find mach-o library files in --dsc,         Specify that the file provided is actually a dyld_shared_cache file.
-                       Note that dyld_shared_cache files are parsed by extracting their images into tbds written
-                       in a provided folder.
+                       Note that dyld_shared_cache files are parsed by extracting their images into tbds written in a provided folder.
                        This option can also be used when recursing, to indicate that only dyld_shared_cache files should be parsed, and not any mach-o files --include-dsc, Specify that while recursing, dyld_shared_cache files should be parsed